David Cross: Larry the Cable Guy

 In April 2005, Cross criticized stand-up comedian Larry the Cable Guy in a Rolling Stone interview, saying, "It's a lot of anti-gay, racist humor—which people like in America—all couched in 'I'm telling it like it is.'
 He's in the right place at the right time for that gee-shucks, proud-to-be-a-redneck, I'm-just-a-straight-shooter-multimillionaire-in-cutoff-flannel-selling-ring-tones act.
 That's where we are as a nation now.
 We're in a state of vague American values and anti-intellectual pride."

-In response, Larry devoted a chapter in his book GIT-R-DONE to Cross and the "PC left", claiming that Cross had supposedly "screwed with my fans, it was time for me to say something".
-Larry claimed that Rolling Stone was baiting comedians to attack him, and they turned to Cross only after Lewis Black refused; as Larry and Black are good friends.
+In response, Larry devoted a chapter in his book GIT-R-DONE to Cross and the "PC left," claiming that Cross had supposedly "screwed with my fans, it was time for me to say something."
+Larry claimed that Rolling Stone was baiting comedians to attack him, and they turned to Cross only after Lewis Black refused, as Larry and Black are good friends.
 Cross responded with An Open Letter to Larry the Cable Guy posted on his website.
 He continued to mock Larry in his stand-up, satirizing Blue Collar TV during a guest appearance on Wonder Showzen.
 In December 2005, he ended his performance on Comedy Central's Last Laugh '05 by mockingly yelling Larry's catchphrase, "GIT-R-DONE!", to the audience as he left the stage.
-He poked fun at Larry's comedy in Freak Show with a character called "Danny the Plumber Guy".
+He poked fun at Larry's comedy in Freak Show with a character called "Danny the Plumber Guy."

 James Lipton

-Cross has criticized Inside the Actors Studio host James Lipton on a Mr. Show sketch and in his stand-up performance The Pride Is Back, calling him "pretentious".
-Lipton, who thought that Cross's impression of him was not good-natured, would later appear alongside Cross in Arrested Development, in the recurring role of Prison Warden Stefan Gentiles.
+Cross criticized Inside the Actors Studio host James Lipton on a Mr. Show sketch and in his stand-up performance The Pride Is Back, calling him "pretentious."
+Lipton, who thought Cross's impression of him was not good-natured, later appeared alongside Cross in Arrested Development, in the recurring role of Prison Warden Stefan Gentles.
 During filming, Cross was impressed with Lipton's acting and comedic ability, and the two became good friends.
 On one commentary track for season four of Mr. Show, Cross discussed the encounter, complimenting Lipton for his professionalism and performance, saying that he liked Lipton personally but still "didn't care for" Inside The Actors Studio.